roehampton/module-content/msc-software-development-2/assessment/README.md

 - Implementation progress towards final version of application:
   - Database design
   - Database implementation with pre-filled data
-  - HTML pages available generated from PUG, perhaps with some static content
+  - HTML pages available generated from PUG, showing static content
   - At least some dynamic content being pulled from your database to your templates via Pug - concentrate on views of your data and don't worry about adding/updating for now.

 ### Sprint 4